Energy poverty and cooking

 One aspect of energy poverty is lack of access to clean, modern fuels and technologies for cooking.
 As of 2020, more than 2.6 billion people in developing countries routinely cook with fuels such as wood, animal dung, coal, or kerosene.
 Burning these types of fuels in open fires or traditional stoves causes harmful household air pollution, resulting in an estimated 3.8 million deaths annually according to the World Health Organization (WHO), and contributes to various health, socio-economic, and environmental problems.

-A high priority in global sustainable development is making clean cooking facilities universally available and affordable.
-Stoves and appliances that run on electricity, liquid petroleum gas (LPG), piped natural gas (PNG), biogas, alcohol, and solar heat meet WHO guidelines for clean cooking.
-Universal access to clean cooking facilities would benefit the environment and gender equality greatly.
+The expansion of affordable clean cooking access is a component of United Nations Sustainable Development Goal 7.
+The World Health Organization (WHO) defines clean cooking as the use of stoves and appliances powered by electricity, liquid petroleum gas (LPG), piped natural gas (PNG), biogas, alcohol, and solar heat meet WHO guidelines for clean cooking.

 Stoves that burn wood and other solid fuels more efficiently than traditional stoves are known as "improved cookstoves" or "clean cookstoves".
 With few exceptions, these stoves deliver fewer health benefits than stoves that use liquid or gaseous fuels.
 However, they reduce fuel usage and thus help prevent environmental degradation.
 Improved cookstoves are an important interim solution in areas where deploying cleaner technologies is less feasible.

 Initiatives to encourage cleaner cooking practices have yielded limited success.
 For various practical, cultural, and economic reasons, it is common for families who adopt clean stoves and fuels to continue to use traditional fuels and stoves frequently.